top of page

 Because of species-specific differences in types of CD and surface expression of CD types, the effects on human patients of drugs that target CD are likely to be underestimated or overestimated.

-Natural killer (NK) cells from NOD mice exhibit a defect in functional maturation and have impaired cytotoxic functions, which may render these mice resistant to the toxic effects of IL-2 treatment, leading to failure to predict toxicity to humans.
+Natural killer (NK) cells of NOD mice exhibit a defect in functional maturation and have impaired cytotoxic functions, which may render these mice resistant to the toxic effects of IL-2 treatment, leading to failure to predict toxicity to humans.

 Species-specific differences in tropism for T1DM-associated viruses